W4H33D/PortSucker/README.md

 ## Usage

-To use PortSucker you have to download the script first and make sure all the requirement is satisfied after that you have to you can run the script with the following command.
+To use PortSucker you have to download the script first and make sure all the requirement is satisfied after that you can run the script with the following command.
 ```
 $ python3 portSucker.py
 ```